Mississippi College Choctaws football: Facilities

-Robinson-Hale Stadium, a 8,500-capacity stadium located in Clinton, Mississippi, is home to the Mississippi College Choctaws football team.
+Robinson-Hale Stadium, a 8,500-capacity stadium located in Clinton, Mississippi, was home to the Mississippi College Choctaws football team.

 The stadium was built in 1985 and named after two significant contributors to the program, Stanley L. Robinson, who coached the team from 1920 to 1923 and again from 1928 to 1953, and Edwin Hale, who played for the Choctaws between 1915 and 1921 and was later inducted into the College Football Hall of Fame.
 The first game at the stadium was played October 12, 1985.
 The Choctaws defeated Jacksonville State, 50–3.

 Prior to the 2005 season, the stadium saw major renovations that included the installation of a state-of-the art synthetic playing surface.
 A running track, the James E. Parkman Track, was added in 2006.
 In 2011, the entrance got renovated with a new "Circle of Champions" entrance.
 The turf at the stadium was upgraded in 2015.